rickr04/Phys231Projects/ArduinoNano33SpeechRecognition/README.md

 Extract data_speech_commands_v0.02.tar.gz into the “data_speech_commands” subfolder you may need to extract twice. </br>
 Now take “_background_noise_” and move it into the “datasets” parent folder

-Your file struecture should look like this:
+Your file structure should look like this:
 ```
 datasets
   data_speech_commands